VexyPT/VexyPT/readme.md

 [![](https://visitcount.itsvg.in/api?id=VexyPT&icon=6&color=11)](https://visitcount.itsvg.in)

 # 💫 About Me:
 Hi!
-My name is Daniel and I'm a backend developer <br>
+My name is Daniel and I'm a backend developer
+Discord: `vexypt` <br>

 # 💻 Tech Stack: